The Runner Files: Tim Christoni - Orange Mud, LLC

 4. What is it about trail running that you fell in love with?

 “I love the people, the scenery and the therapy it provides.
 The people are absolutely amazing.
 From the volunteers at races, the people on social media who always help with advice or information to the race directors and people who put their hearts into putting on an epic adventure for us athletes—I love 'em all.
 The scenery speaks for itself, and the therapy is just a bonus.
 I mean, I get to go out and do what I love in an environment that is healthy and happy and leave all of my troubles in the dirt.
-What's not to love about that?”
+What's not to love about that?
+It's a perfect blend of running motivation and personal peace.”

 5. Do you have a favorite race memory?